A Constant: Something that is invariable or unchanging, such as a fixed number or a logical term.

-By now though, I could make out many of the other dancers.
+By now, though, I could make out many of the other dancers.
 I cringed back a few steps in sheer fear and disgust.
 I had to cover my mouth not to scream out loud.
-What I had thought were unnatural twisted dances, was their true nature.
+What I had thought were unnaturally twisted dances, was their true nature.

 “What the hell are they!?”
 I asked in shock.

 “The same as you.
 Strugglers that came here as you did, some by accident, others by their own volition.”